MicrosoftDocs/linux/docs/packages.md

 - When possible, use the config files located under `/config` and use standard Linux package managers.
 - If you need to programmatically "find" a given package, without using a package manager, be sure to parse the metadata, *not* the html.
 - Avoid depending on individual metadata files (such as `primary.sqlite.gz` or `Packages.bz2`), as these are subject to change.
+- Packages on packages.microsoft.com may incorporate material from third parties.
+License information for third party material may be found in the packages themselves or associated documentation.
+Source code for certain third party material may be available in an associated source directory.
+Alternatively, you may obtain corresponding source code for certain packages or material by sending an email to Opensource@microsoft.com, including the package name and version information.

 ### Static vs subject to change